Remi-C/Remi-C.github.io/_posts/2017-11-11-storing_tools.md

 ![marking equipment](/img/woodworking/tools/marking/wood_marking_1_storage.jpg)

 The foam sits on top of a wood plank.
 When removing it, I access flat stuff that I don't use too often.
-Abrasive papers from 100 to 2000 and a leather strop with raw leather and green coumpound for sharpening.
+Abrasive papers from 100 to 2000 and a leather strop with raw leather and green compound for sharpening.
 Scrappers are amazing in my opinion.
 Both low tech and extremely efficient.
-Saddly they are very difficult to sharpen properly with a traditionnal steel burnisher.
+Sadly they are very difficult to sharpen properly with a traditional steel burnisher.
-Thanksfully, a french company build carbide burnisher, the carbide quickly pushing the steel from the scrapper.
+Thankfully, a French company build carbide burnisher, the carbide quickly pushing the steel from the scrapper.
 ![marking equipment](/img/woodworking/tools/marking/wood_marking_2_hidden.jpg)

 So the first role of the tools in this case is marking and measuring.
 ![marking equipment](/img/woodworking/tools/marking/wood_marking_3_content.jpg)
 #### measuring ####
-I use steel rules with engraved digits with various size and flexibility, and a measuring tap.
+I use steel rules with engraved digits with various size and flexibility, and a measuring tape.
 Same with the squares.
-The japanese square is extremely handy with its 45° angle, same as saddle squares (both straight and for dovetail), and false square (which is not super handy, as it can't be locked in a position).
+The Japanese square is extremely handy with its 45° angle, same as saddle squares (both straight and for dovetail), and false square (which is not super handy, as it can't be locked in a position).
-Last a compass (with blocking and precise adjustement), and a precise caliper.
+Last a compass (with blocking and precise adjustment), and a precise caliper.

 In my opinion measuring tools should be made of metal, not plastic or wood.
 I trued myself the rules and squares.
 Indeed, even decent rulers have machining marks.